 Day 28: A More Excellent Way

-Boy, I sure do love it when my daily experiences line up with
+Boy, I sure do love it when my daily experiences line up with the current 40 Days devotional.
+Technically, it lines up with my experience from last week, but close enough.

 I and my prayer partner were at the abortion clinic when another individual became engaged in a heated debate with a woman coming out of the clinic.
 We didn’t hear everything that was said, but trust, they weren’t pronouncing God’s blessings on one another.
 My partner and I became uncomfortable.
 For one thing, neither of us particularly likes loud confrontation.
 For another thing, the argument was a distraction to our praying.
 After a couple of minutes the argument became more intense, and some other people went over to sort of stand watch over the situation, presumably to make sure it didn’t get out of hand.